anne-lene/webscraping/README.md

 # Ressources:
 https://www.kdnuggets.com/2023/04/stepbystep-guide-web-scraping-python-beautiful-soup.html

+# Steps to set up the project locally and on github
 1. Create folder
 2. Create a requirements.txt file with all dependencies
 3. Create virutalenv with anaconda: conda create --name webscraping_env python=3